 Of course, that’s the first thing we think of when we remember the Lone Ranger.
 Not his silver bullets, not his quest to avenge his fellow ranger’s deaths at the hands of Butch Cavendish, or even Hi-Ho Silver.
 It is his mask.
 So, why did he wear it?
 To protect his identity, obviously.
 He was supposed to be dead and if the Cavendish gang discovered he was still alive that would be bad, right?
 I mean if they knew he was alive, they’d try to kill him.
 Of course, they tried to kill him anytime they saw him anyway.
 Weird.
 Could it have been to remind him of his mission to avenge the deaths of his fallen brothers?
 I guess, it could have been.
 Of course, he had the silver bullets, made from their melted badges to do that and it doesn’t seem like you’d really need a daily reminder of your all-consuming quest.
 Maybe he was like the Dread Pirate Roberts and just found them terribly comfortable, but that seems less likely given the heat and all.

 Some of the stories seem to indicate that he wore the mask to hide his identity in order to, get this, protect the people he cared about.
 In this scenario the mask was to keep the bad guys from learning his identity and taking revenge on his family and friends.
-It’s a crazy theory, but the Lone Ranger’s mask wasn’t actually to protect him it was to protect others.
+It is a crazy theory, but the Lone Ranger’s mask wasn’t actually to protect him it was to protect others.
 I know.
 How would that even work?
-It’s hard to imagine that he would ride across the desert in that hot, uncomfortable mask just to protect the people he cared about.
+It is hard to imagine that he would ride across the desert in that hot, uncomfortable mask just to protect the people he cared about.
 Harder still to imagine that he rode into town, bearing the looks of judgment from the citizens, their scorn.
 Why does he hide his face?
 Is he a bandit, here to harm us?
 What is he scared of?
 Seems pretty far fetched that he would deal with all that discomfort and derision only to make sure his Mee Maw was safe from the consequences of him going unmasked.
 Alas, it was a different time and men were made of sterner stuff.
-Some heroes wear masks.
+As it turns out, some heroes wear masks.
 Ponder on that, while we make a drink.

 Grab your tins and pop in 1 1/2 ounces of Mezcal, I went with Illegal Mezcal, because bandits; 3/4 ounce of fresh squeezed lemon juice and 1/2 an ounce of simple syrup.
 Shake with ice and double strain over a single large cube in a rocks glass, top with champagne or other sparkling wine, we used some cheap dry prosecco from Aldi.
 Garnish with a lemon peel and serve.